Skip to content

 What are bad credit loans?

 The term ‘bad credit loans’ is used to describe loans that are available to those with a poor credit score or no credit history.
-Loans for bad credit are for people who don’t qualify for typical loans, but usually at the cost of higher interest rates.
+These low credit score loans could be an option for people who don’t qualify for typical loans, but they usually come with higher interest rates.

-Loans for bad credit may also come with other restrictions, such as a maximum loan term or a borrowing limit.
-These are all used by lenders to minimise the risk associated with lending money to someone with bad credit.
+Loans for poor credit may also come with other restrictions, such as a maximum loan term or a borrowing limit.
+These restrictions are all used by lenders to minimise the risk associated with lending money to someone with bad credit.

-However, if someone with poor credit successfully pays off a bad credit loan with no issues, they’re more likely to be accepted for a loan in future and to improve their credit score.
+However, if someone with poor credit successfully pays off a bad credit loan with no issues, they could improve their credit score.
+That could mean they’re more likely to be accepted for a loan or another type of credit in future.

 If you’ve been rejected for a loan, it could be that your credit score isn’t high enough.
 This is something lenders check when you apply for a loan or credit, as it helps them decide whether you’re a suitable and reliable borrower.

 Many lenders now have automated systems that score your application and credit history.
-If you fall below a set figure that they feel comfortable with to make a loan, they’ll automatically reject your application.
+If you fall below a set figure that they feel comfortable with, they could automatically reject your application.

 Loans for bad credit are designed for people who’ve struggled to get a loan previously or who haven’t yet built up a credit score.
 Borrowing a small amount and making your repayments on time could be a good way to improve your credit score and get better borrowing terms in future.